irakr/voipglot-win/README.md

         [STT → Translation → TTS]
 ```

-The Windows application is a thin wrapper around the voipglot-core library, which handles all the AI processing and audio pipeline management.
+The Windows application provides both a modern GUI interface and CLI wrapper around the voipglot-core library, which handles all the AI processing and audio pipeline management.

 ## Prerequisites